-The faculty in the Department of Counseling are committed to training competent professionals who are eligible for licensure as Marriage and Family Therapists or Professional Clinical Counselors in clinical mental health settings in the state of California.
-We work with students from diverse cultural and economic backgrounds who are committed to improving the quality of life for children and adults in the community.
-We utilize an integrated approach in conceptualizing prevention, assessment, treatment, and research.
-Practice-based student learning is constructed through partnerships with nonprofit agencies in diverse communities.
-Students are expected to engage in reflective practice, to consistently apply ethical standards, to practice cultural sensitivity, and to take responsibility for social change.
+The faculty in the Department of Counseling are committed to training competent clinical mental health counselors.
+We work with students from diverse cultural and economic backgrounds committed to improving the quality of life for children and adults in the community.
+We utilize an integrated approach to clinical conceptualization, prevention, assessment, treatment, and research.
+Practice-based student learning is constructed through partnerships with non-profit agencies in diverse communities.
+Students are expected to engage in reflective practice, consistently apply ethical standards, practice cultural humility and sensitivity to all communities, and take responsibility for social change.
 We collaborate with students as they develop cultural competence and professional identities that incorporate a dedication to service and life-long learning.
-We strive to create an education that is guided by relevant community needs and research on learning.
+We strive to create an education guided by relevant community needs and research on learning.

 Students will be able to demonstrate knowledge of: (a) the historical and philosophical underpinnings of the counseling profession; (b) ethical and legal guidelines of the profession; and (c) professional counseling credentialing, certification, and licensure.

 Students will be able to: demonstrate awareness of the social and cultural influences on human behavior; demonstrate effective counseling skills; evaluate clients' progress; recognize and mitigate countertransference; and conduct counseling with appropriate awareness of ethical and legal issues.